Strengthening the Murray-Darling Basin economy

-The NSW Government opened an initial round of funding in August 2014 and has already allocated $18.4 million to 22 NSW projects, from a diverse range of industries including manufacturing, aquaculture, cheese-making and grain processing.
+The NSW Government opened an initial round of funding in August 2014 and allocated $18.4 million to 22 NSW projects, from a diverse range of industries including manufacturing, aquaculture, cheese-making and grain processing.
 Many of these projects are already delivering outcomes that will help diversify economies and create new jobs in the Murray Darling Basin.

-A second round of funding was announced on Wednesday 11 November 2015.
+A second round of funding was announced on 11 November 2015.
 Two streams of funding were made available to eligible applicants for projects in the Murray-Darling Basin (within NSW) through the Energise Enterprise Fund ($4.1 million) and the Regional Business Investment Fund ($10 million).